Tag Archives: cinema

 Q: May I bring someone with me?

-A: We highly encourage everyone to invite other learners to spread literacy in our community.
-The following options are ideal for groups such as Bible studies, home groups, friends from work, or families.
-Again, all attendees must register and RSVP so we can make sure seats are available.
+A: We highly encourage everyone to invite other learners to spread media literacy in our community.
+Consider inviting friends from Bible studies, home groups, friends from work, or family members.
+Again, we must have an RSVP accounting for all attendees so we can make sure seats are available.
 All participants will receive a digital copy of the curriculum.

 Q: Who and what are Movie Missionaries?